Mapping Between Nonlinear Sch\"odinger Equations with Real and Complex Potentials: Conclusions

 \section{Conclusions}

-In conclusion we have shown the possibility to construct stationary solutions of the linear and nonlinear Schrodinger equation with complex potentials via a mapping with stationary solutions of the NLS equation with suitable real potentials.
-We showed that by means of this mapping it is possible to construct sets of exact solutions with real energies that may be stable under time evolution.
-As specific example we considered the case of a dissipative quantum oscillator and the case of periodic soliton solutions of the complex nonlinear Schr\"odinger equations for different types of complex potentials.
-The presented approach can be applied to other types of linear and nonlinear equations of the NLS type including arbitrary higher order nonlinearities.
+In conclusion we have shown the possibility to construct stationary solutions of the nonlinear Schrodinger equation with complex potentials via a mapping with stationary solutions of the NLS equation with suitable real potentials.
+In particular, we showed that by means of the mapping it is possible to construct sets of exact solutions with real energies for different types of complex potentials.
+The presented approach can be applied also to other types of equations, including the linear Schr\"odinger equation describing quantum dissipative oscillators, and the NLS equation with arbitrary higher order nonlinearities, as it will be discussed elsewhere.

-We finally remark that a similar approach based on a priori fixing of the solution and a posteriori determination of the complex potential, has been considered also in~\cite{BK, AKSY}, although not in terms of a mapping between stationary solutions of NLS equations.